One fish, two fish.

 Most importantly, there should not be a strong fishy smell.
 Fresh fish should smell like a sea breeze on an island in the Bahamas.

-Spend a little time talking to the fishmonger.
+Spend a little time talking with the fishmonger.
 Find out who the wholesaler is, and where the fish was caught.
 Ask if the fish has been previously frozen.
-Flash-freezing techniques have improved to such an extent that texture is hardly affected by freezing, but a fish that was previously frozen then fish cannot be refrozen: it should be eaten on the day of purchase.
+Flash-freezing techniques have improved to such an extent that texture is hardly affected by freezing, but a fish that was previously frozen and thawed should not be refrozen: it should be eaten on the day of purchase.

 Ask for recommendations on choosing the fish, and how it is best prepared.
 A good fishmonger will know these things and more.

 In choosing whole fresh fish, your senses are your best tool.
 Here's what to look, feel, and sniff for:

-- It should look as if it might jump up and swim away.
+- Fish should look as if it might jump up and swim away.
 The skin should be bright and shiny with close-fitting scales.
 Dry, dull flesh and loose scales are signs of age.